 Loads can also be mapped from external models or files.
 This is useful for interpolating results from one analysis as boundary conditions on a separate model for a second analysis.
 Examples are mapping thermal results onto a model as temperature loads (including models from CFD conjugate analyses), or mapping displacements from a complete assembly onto a local model.
 In all cases the meshes of the parent and child models need not to be similar or be in the same co-ordinate space.

-- Pre-processing time reduced through automation of load application
+- Pre-processing time reduced thruough automation of load application

-- Load regions are defined as named areas rather than relying on individual node ID’s - allowing component models to be easily replaced
+- Load regions are defined as named areas rather than relying on individual node ID's-allowing components models to be easily replaced

-- Bearing models allow accurate profiles to be added automatically regardless of mesh distribution
+- Bearing models allow accurate profiles to be added automatically regardless of mesh distribuion

 - Mapping of loads between models allows a user to quickly set up local models for detailed assessment